 The potential downside of a wholesaler is the lack of direct control over the infrastructure upon which they rely, but they make up for this by providing routes using many different carriers, enabling them to deliver incredibly resilient voice termination.

 Tier 1 Carriers are the largest organisations, typically those who own, operate, and control substantial infrastructure and large, robust networks.
 Tier 1 carriers are typically defined as carriers who can provide routing to any network on the internet without additional charge.
 They maintain reciprocal tariff-free agreements with all other Tier 1 carriers globally.

 Tier 1 carriers include large companies such as Liberty Global in the UK, Tata Communications in India, and Germany’s Deutsche Telekom AG.
 In many cases, Tier 1 carriers do not provide carriage directly, instead focusing on maintaining their infrastructure for use by Tier 2 and 3 carriers.

 Tier 2 Carriers

 Tier 2 Carriers include most larger ISP and Telecom providers, including Vodafone, Virgin Media, and Sprint Communications.

 Tier 2 carriers maintain their own networks on a far smaller scale than Tier 1 Carriers.
 They will have reciprocal peering agreements with some carriers, but will need to purchase transit through a Tier 1 carrier for some or most of their traffic.

 Tier 3 Carriers

-The smallest and usually most specialised carriers are Tier 3 carriers.
-They do not tend to be large scale ISPs, instead providing specialist connectivity – usually enterprise data connectivity and data centres.
+The smallest and usually most specialized carriers are Tier 3 carriers.
+They do not tend to be large scale ISPs, instead providing specialist connectivity – usually enterprise data connectivity and data centers.